bencline1/Allpix_GaAs/doc/usermanual/framework.md

     character.
 This string indicates the ’key’.
 After an optional number of ignored whitespace, the key should be followed by an equality sign (`=`).
-Any text between the `=` and the first `#` character not enclosed within a pair of single or double quotes (`’` or `"`) is known as the non-stripped string.
+Any text between the `=` and the first `#` character not enclosed within a pair of single or double quotes (`'` or `"`) is known as the non-stripped string.
 Any character after the `#` is handled as specified in point 3.
 If the line does not contain any non-enclosed `#` character, the value ends at the end of the line instead.
-The ’value’ of the key-value pair is the non-stripped string with all whitespace in front and at the end stripped.
+The 'value' of the key-value pair is the non-stripped string with all whitespace in front and at the end stripped.
 The value may not be empty.
 Any line that does not comply to these specifications should lead to an immediate parse error.